KoustavTechDas/HalfAdder/README.md

     - **`halfAdder.v`**: The Verilog module file where the halfAdder is implemented using the **dataflow model**.

 - `sim/`: Contains all simulation-related files.
-    - `testbench/`: Contains the Verilog testbench code to simulate and verify the gate modules.
+    - `testbench/`: Contains the Verilog testbench code to simulate and verify the halfadder modules.
     - **`halAdder_tb.v`**: The testbench file that applies test vectors to the gates in `halfAdder.v` and verifies their functionality.
     - `result/images/`: Contains the images for the simulation results:
         - **waveform.png**: A screenshot of the waveform generated during the simulation.